-This is where they usually will thank me for the reminder and update me if they’re leaving earlier than 12 pm.
-Update the early cleaning schedule with your staff members via Google Calendar and you’re off to an easy stress-free day.
+Update the early cleaning schedule with your staff members via Google Calendar, and you’re off to an easy, stress-free day.

 Cleaning the Apartment

 You need to have a Standard Operating Procedure (SOP) for cleaning.
-The point of an SOP is to have a standardized quality for all people involved in cleaning and make it easier for you to train new staff in the future as everything is documented.
+The point of an SOP is to have a standardized procedure for housekeeping.

 Let’s not forget that the person on the reading end this SOP is typically not formally educated.
 So keep the language as simple and humble as possible with loads of pictures in each step.

-I have separated my cleaning into 2 categories:
+I have separated my cleaning into two categories:

 - Regular day to day cleaning.